11 (+1) things to bring to a retreat in Costa Rica

 10. Quick-dry Towel

-Regular towels take a mighty long time to dry and take up a lot of space in your bag.
+Regular towels take longer to dry and take up a lot of space in your bag.
 We recommend using quick-dry towels.
 You can buy them in your local outdoors shop, or online.
-They are also less likely to catch mold.

 11. Battery Pack

 If you love your phone, we recommend a portable battery pack to extend your battery life.
 Nothing worse than spotting a group of toucans in the trees after a day-long hike and realizing your battery just died.
-Also, along the same lines, you might want to bring an unlocked phone, allowing you to use a cheap local SIM card down here.
+On that note, if you need a local SIM card, you can purchase one when you arrive at the SJO airport.

 Above all, come with an open mind!

 Central America is not Europe or the United States.
-Above all, we encourage you to visit with an open mind.
+We encourage you to visit with an open mind.
 Let go of your expectations of how things should be (to the degree you can).
 Buses might come later, roads might be blocked, the rain might ruin the party.

 For us, this is part of the reason we love Costa Rica – you never know what adventures you might get in to.
 However, one thing has proven true over the years: you can always count on the locals to support if you end up needing any kind of help!